Freelunch-AI/docs/design_notes.md

 > 138. LLM Caching
     1. Semantic Caching -> avoids unnecessary computation: sits between LLM client and LLM service, if the query is very similar (in terms of similar embeddings) to a query stored in the cache, then it counts as a cache hit.
 Useful if you are expecting users to do simialr queries.
     2. Prompt Caching -> avoid unncessary communication: sits at the LLM client, made to start a session where a fixed prompt piece is appended to every call, this avoid sending the same prompt piece over to the service at every call.
 Useful if you are expecting users to keep resuing parts of a prompt (e.g., system message).
-    3. KV Caching -> avoids unnecessary computation: sits inside the model, internal representation of previous token geration is cached so that we can avoid doing a constly recomputation of these abstract representations, instead we can do a lightweight computation (previous internal represenation, new input token -> current internal representation).
+    3. KV Caching -> avoids unnecessary computation: sits inside the model, keys and values of previous tokens are cached.
+KV Caching makes a simplifying assumption that the output attention vector for each past token doesn't depend on subsequent tokens.
+In the classical transformer, the output attention vector of any past token depends on all past tokens.
+Apparently, this simplifying assumption doesnt hurt that much the acc of transformers, since it is used everywhere to get way faster inference (just need to compute query, key, value and attention output of previous token instead of computing query, key, value and attention output of all past tokens).
+        A version of KV Caching that would't change the computation would be just to cache the keys and values of past tokens, and recalculating all the attention outputs.
+The problem is that this would only help for the first layer, so basically its useless in terms of reducing latency.

 > 139. Emotions (e.g., fear, anger, envy etc) are just a set of heuristic namespaces (aka intuition or system 1) for critical types of survivial situations an agent can encounter.
 Happyness/Sadness are just dense proxy reward functions.
 Surpise/Disgust/other quick reactions are just non-verbal communication mechanisms.